apecloud/kubeblocks/docs/user_docs/kubeblocks-for-starrocks/manage-starrocks.md

 Please wait a few seconds until the scaling process is over.

-The `kbcli cluster vscale` command prints a command to help check the progress of scaling operations.
+The `kbcli cluster hscale` command prints a command to help check the progress of scaling operations.

 ```bash
 kbcli cluster describe-ops mycluster-horizontalscaling-smx8b -n default